AlexanderKK/hotel-DesktopApp/README.md

 # Introduction

 This project is focused on the development of an application hotel administrators can use.\
-Its goal is speeding up, simplifying the work of the receptionist and managing tasks more efficiently.\
+Its goal is speeding up the operation process, simplifying the work of receptionists and managing tasks more efficiently.\
 Basic data operations are possible like adding, saving, updating and deleting.\
-The app is created on Apache NetBeans IDE and works with SQLite database.
+The app is created using Apache NetBeans IDE and works with SQLite database.

 ## Overview